gift-surg/puma/puma/runner/README.md

 ### `Multicaster`

-`Multicaster` is special `ThreadRunner` that takes data from one input buffer and copies it to multiple output buffers, as illustrated below.
+`Multicaster` is a special `ThreadRunner` that takes data from one input buffer and copies it to multiple output buffers, as illustrated below.

 ![`Multicaster` for copying data to multiple output buffers][multicaster]